 A 21st century education -- the kind that fosters critical, ethical and global thinking -- means building interdisciplinary connections throughout our programs, incorporating technology to take full advantage of its possibilities for cross-cultural connection, and deeper understanding and new forms of expression, and offering academic travel programs that amplify the interdisciplinary curriculum.

-Global Education at Berkeley Carroll begins in the Lower School with several initiatives including our partial-immersion Spanish program , which reflects our belief that a global citizen should be proficient in at least one language other than English and our iPad initiative, which starts in third grade.
+Global Education at Berkeley Carroll begins in the Lower School with several initiatives including our Spanish program, which reflects our belief that a global citizen should be proficient in at least one language other than English and our iPad initiative, which starts in third grade.

-In the Upper School, our English and history electives offer opportunities to spend an entire semester exploring topics like African postcolonial literature, Middle Eastern history, Modern India, and the political writer in exile.
-We offer a rigorous online course in Arabic and a live elective course in Mandarin through partnership with the Center for Talented Youth at Johns Hopkins University and ABC Language School.
-We run annual programs to India and Tanzania, open to students in grades 10-12, that are rooted in the academic curriculum and focus on local solutions to global issues and leadership.
-And the World Languages Department runs annual language immersion programs in Cap d’Ail, France and Granada, Spain.
+In the Upper School, our English and history electives offer opportunities to spend an entire semester exploring topics like Nigerian postcolonial literature, Caribbean history, Modern India, and the political writer in exile.
+Students may choose from Mandarin, Spanish, French and Latin, and the World Languages Department runs annual language immersion programs in Cap d’Ail, France and Granada, Spain.
+Our Global Academic Travel programs, open to students in grades 10-12, are rooted in the academic curriculum and focus on local solutions to global issues and leadership.